casper-devrel/docs-redux/cspr-docs/docs/concepts/economics/consensus.md

 # Consensus Economics

-[Highway consensus](../design/highway.md) is a continuous, trust-less process where a fixed set of validators engage in scheduled communication to advance the linear chain of finalized blocks, representing the history of changes to the global state of the blockchain.
+[Casper consensus](../design/consensus.md) is a continuous, trustless process where a fixed set of validators engage in scheduled communication to advance the linear chain of finalized blocks, representing the history of changes in the global state of the blockchain.
 The fixed set of validators may change at each era boundary.
 The economics of this layer revolve around validator selection and incentivization of participation according to the schedule.

-## Entry {#entry}
+## Validator Selection {#selection}

 After genesis, the system selects a set of validators using a stake auction process.
 The auction takes place in the last block of an era, also called a switch block.
 An auction contract governs the validator selection process, and a _chainspec_ configuration file specifies a few key parameters: